 St Fagan’s is a historic park that’s situated in the countryside just outside the capital city, Cardiff.
 With its impressive manor house, gorgeous grounds and an incredible amount of important Welsh buildings from all over the country that were rebuilt, brick by brick, in the park itself.

 It’s a great place to spend a day.
 Entry is free of charge.
+I mean, this alone makes it one of the best places in Wales to visit if you’re on a budget.

 11.)
 Hike to the summit of Snowdonia